New York Personal Injury Attorneys

-This office represented a 53-year-old man who was involved in a hit and run motor vehicle accident that resulting in cervical spine disc injuries and neck pain.
+This office represented a 53-year-old man who was involved in a hit and run motor vehicle accident in New York that resulting in cervical spine disc injuries and neck pain.
 While he had pain in the neck area, he was able to walk into the hospital to undergo back surgery.
 Unfortunately, our client woke up from surgery with quadriplegia that despite intense physical therapy continues to cause severe neurological deficits, rendering him unable to ambulate without a walker or cane.

 Our investigation and expert reviews of the medical records demonstrated that during the operation, the surgeon requested intraoperative neurophysiological monitoring in order to keep a close eye upon the spinal cord and nerves.
 This monitoring is used to identify if any surgical act is causing a potential spinal cord or nerve injury.
 If there are signs of any changes from the monitoring, the information is communicated to the surgeon so that it can be investigated and if needed, treatment rendered to alleviate any harm or pressure that can result in neurological impairment.